altaga/Kharon-Protocol/Testing/README.md

-### It can take up to 1 minute to add a device as we are sending messages every 30 seconds.
+### It can take up to 1 minute to add a device as we are sending messages every 5 minutes.

 Disclaimer: October has been a heavy month for console updates on the Helium platform, devices could be down, but we are up for Zoom 1 on 1 testing for judges!